circinusX1/gemini-xga-fan-control/README.md

 ### Fans speed control to regullate the heatsink temperature

+These fans used to go full speed nomater the outout power.
+Lots of noise.

    * wifi ready
    * web page settings for pwm frequency, pwm start duty cicle, temperature start